-In the case of a parametric representation (Campbell et al., 2001), the model is described using a set of parameters: height, length, radius, etc. Besides, non-parametric representation uses another ways of characterization.
+Parametric representation describes the model using a set of parameters such as the height, the length, the radius, etc. (Campbell et al., 2001).
+While parametric representation uses other ways of characterization such as triangular meshes.

 For example, a cylinder is described along its axis and its radius, whereas in non-parametric representation it will be represented using a triangular mesh.
 (Tang et al., 2010)